You know I love Polar bears. What you don't know is that I feel the opposite about Grizzlies.

 Why Grolar bear?
 In hybrids, the animal that's the father gets his name in the front.
 So if the father's a Grizzly...Grolar bear!

-This guy above might be a Pizzly bear, which, you guessed it...is the product of a Polar bear dad, Grizzly mom.
+These cubs above are Pizzly bears, which, you guessed it...is the product of a Polar bear dad, Grizzly mom.

 So what would the offspring of a father Narwhal and mother Beluga be?
 Yep...a Narluga.
 No such thing, you say?